 A big mug sat in front of me, lemon seeds dotting the surface.
 Sugar crystals lay beside the mug, spilled onto the table despite my deliberate watchfulness to not spill any.
 It wasn’t as much carefulness as prolonging the time until I would have to touch my lips to the concoction in front of me.
 The brown mug, covered with spider-vein like cracks held a drink that I despised: tea.

 I drank tea less and less until I was no longer faced with a mug each morning.
-It wasn’t as much saying that I wouldn’t drink tea anymore as avoiding the cup each morning.
-Eventually, however, the cup no longer greeted me each morning.
 I was free!

 Earl Grey is one of my favourite flavours of tea, a black tea with a distinctive flavour and aroma from oil extracted from the rind of a bergamot orange.
 It isn’t black tea, it’s orange tea.
 It’s awesome orange tea.
 Earl Grey is a flavour that matches well with both chocolate and maple and that is what makes it a perfect base for a cake.
-The delicate flavour of Earl Grey is not overpowered by the chocolate but instead enhanced with it and the maple meringue is also a subtle but tantalizing flavour that compliments the cake.
+The delicate flavour of Earl Grey is not overpowered by the chocolate, but instead enhanced with it.
+The maple meringue is also a subtle but tantalizing flavour that complements the cake.

 - 2 Earl Grey tea bags